Files

 Connect the Roads writer feature type to the AttributeManager.

-Once connected, the workspace is now ready to be run.
-Run the workspace by clicking on the green play button.
+Once connected, the workspace is ready to be run.
+To do so, click on the green play button.

 6. View the Output Dataset

-To view the output dataset, click on the Roads writer feature type to open the popup menu, then click on the View Written Data button.
+To view the output dataset, click on the Roads writer feature type to open the mini toolbar, then click on the View Written Data button.

 In Visual Preview, you should have a RoadType attribute containing the various levels.